eeshvardasikcm/eeshvardasikcm/README.md

 # eeshvardasikcm on GitHub

-Founder of EeshvarDasIKCM, Software Publisher, AyurProject app.
+Founder of EeshvarDasIKCM, Software Publisher.

-I do not have a partnership with Google and I am not acting as an employee or agent.
+I do not have a partnership with Google and I am not an employee of Google.
 Any statements I make are not statements made on behalf of Google or any Google company.
-Any opinions I express are my own and not those of Google.
+Any opinions I express are my own.

-## Ayurveda and Project Management is the new project beta name for AyurProject
+## Ayurveda and Project Management may soon be having regular new content on Android and on the website

-Anything currently named with AyurProject will soon be replaced with Ayurveda and Project Management.
+Ayurveda and Project Management is privately owned by myself and I am the sole designerm developer and creator.
+Ayurveda and Project Management is being be published straight to my private Google Cloud.
+From there, my Ayurveda and Project Management artifacts will be generating the web app and the Android app.
+The Windows and Epic Games Store versions are in development, but no accurate timeline estimates for them are possible to provide right now.

+## redacted repositories

-ayurproject-dev repository was made a private repository recently.
-I have seriously reevaluated how I post publicly and I have changed my public social media appearance in efforts to make my career go as good as possible, and for the future of my lifetime Ayurveda and Project Management apps.
+I have seriously reevaluated how I post publicly and I have changed my public social media appearance in efforts to improve my career.

-Ayurveda and Project Management has gone back into internal testing on Google Play Store to increase compliance perfection with the Google Play Store policies.

-The ayurproject-dev GitHub repository were created with the intention of involving the open source community with the development of Ayurveda and Project Management at some partial levels of public development exposure.
+My GitHub was created with the intention of involving the open source community with my work at some partial levels of public development exposure.

-It is currently a goal to resurface the ayurproject-dev repository as a new github Ayurveda and Project Management repository, likely with major redactions squashing many previous commits, and hiding many previous comments.
+It is currently a goal to someday have time to resurface some of my repositories work to GitHub, likely with major redactions squashing many previous commits, and hiding many previous comments.

-Ayurveda and Project Management is privately owned by myself and I am the sole designer and developer.
-Most of Ayurveda and Project Management will be published straight to my private Google Cloud.
-From there, my Ayurveda and Project Management artifacts will generate the web app and the Android app.
-The Windows version is in development and is farther along than the Android and web versions.
-The Windoes version will be applied for publishing to the Epic Games Store.
-The Google Cloud server version of Ayurveda and Project Management is deeply detailed with three years of my work.